PavelFalta/Creathon25/README.md

 ```

 Flags:
-    -f = 'Path to a folder containing HDF5 files',
+- f = 'Path to a folder containing HDF5 files',
-    -a = 'Path to a folder containing ART files',
+- a = 'Path to a folder containing ART files',
-    -o = 'Output directory'
+- o = 'Output directory'

 This tool:
 - Exports both normal and anomalous segments of all signals in the following format: